zhag-devops/cv/cv_zhuravlev_en.md

 # Aleksandr Zhuravlev
 ## Senior DevOps engineer, DevOps TL, Junior System Architect
-Tbilisi, Georgia
+Yerevan, Armenia

 Last 7 years I was working in different positions for B2broker LTD.

+### About company
 B2broker is a Global Prime of Prime Multi-Asset Liquidity & Technology White Label solutions provider for Brokerages and Exchanges.
 B2broker is the 500 clients, 380 employees, 21 solutions, 15 languages, 11 offices, 7 licenses.

+### About me
 I'm interested in software development and know about the difference between authorization and authentification, 12 factor apps, CORS issues, Oauth, ws, grpc, queues.
 But I'm from system administrators world and don`t have expirience in production development.
-But I know python.
+I leave B2broker in the end of 2022 cause of burned out.
+So I got a deep rest and looking for a job now.

 ---

-###### As a devops engineer I`m familiar with many tools such as:
+#### As a devops engineer I`m familiar with many tools such as:

 - **Cloud providers**: AWS, GCP, Hetzner Cloud, Beeks FX, OVH, DO, Alibaba Cloud, IPTP, linode
 - **Automation tools**: Ansible, Terraform